|In 1864, 16th Connecticut Private Henry Adams recorded entries in this small pocket diary. |

 the 16th Connecticut was routed.

-Like the remains of thousands of other soldiers during the Civil War, including these Connecticut men from Avon, Bristol and West Suffield, Henry's body was not recovered and returned to his family for burial on his native soil.
-His remains were likely buried with other unknown Union POWs in a trench in Florence (S.C.)
+Like thousands of other Civil War dead, Henry's body was not recovered for burial on his native soil.
+He probably was haphazardly buried with other Union POWs in a trench in Florence (S.C.)
 National Cemetery.

 |A memorial honors 16th Connecticut Private Henry H. Adams|

 in General Lyon Cemetery in Eastford, Conn.

 Like others in his regiment, including this soldier, Henry recorded his experiences as a POW.
 In short entries in a 4 1/2 x 3 1/2-inch, leather-covered pocket diary, he noted his arrival at the notorious Andersonville prison camp in southwestern Georgia in early May ("15,000 prisoners inside"), deaths among his comrades ("two men died in Co.
 K") and his own health, which gradually deteriorated while in captivity.
 In many entries, he also noted the weather.

 In mid-September 1864, Adams recorded that he was "getting very weak."
 Nearly two weeks later, he couldn't walk.
 As Sherman's army marched through Georgia, Confederates transferred Andersonville prisoners to other camps throughout the South.
 On Oct.
 8, Adams was sent to Florence, S.C., where initially he did well.

 At the Connecticut Historical Society in Hartford, I read Henry's diary, which somehow survived the war.
 Opposite the title page of the journal, someone — probably Henry himself — recorded 16th Connecticut battles.
 But the most compelling, and haunting, entry in the fragile diary are the 10 words written in someone else's hand on Oct.
 20, 1864.